chicorycolumn/be-promise-i-made2/README.md

     }...
 ```

-### 2.b Add some extra functionality to this endpoint, allow for a query e.g.`?album=3`to get all the songs for an album.
+### 2.b Add some extra functionality to this endpoint to allow the user to pass a query and therefore filter the results that are sent back.

+Your endpoint should be able to accept the following queries:

+`?title` - think how you can account for spaces in your query
+`?artist_id`
+`?chart_position`

 - _NOTE: treat this task as if you were using a production database with millions of entries.
-Be wary of fetching too much data just to filter it down_
+Be wary of fetching too much data just to filter it down.
+Consider what queries the server we are contacting can take._

-ADVANCED: Make this endpoint work for multiple queries (e.g. `album` AND `chart_position`)
+ADVANCED: Make this endpoint chainable (e.g. `album_id` AND `chart_position`)

 - _HINT: if are doing the advanced option have a look at the [axios documentation](https://github.com/axios/axios#example) for making requests with queries._
 ```js
 // ?album=3
 {